 The process for entering Athos is best described as Byzantine.
 The religious authorities of the Orthodox Church are not sticklers for bureaucratic efficiency, and the information that does exist online is mostly oriented towards Greek- and Russian-speaking visitors.
 I discovered that monasteries must be contacted individually and reservations made for three consecutive nights.
 After reservations are confirmed, the Pilgrims Office in Ouranoupoli must be informed of your plans.
 A few Google-translated exchanges later you’ll be given a distressingly laconic confirmation that your visitors permit (diamonitirion) can be picked up on the day of your arrival.

 Ouranopoli is the outside world’s gateway to the closed monastic world of Athos.
 To our pleasant surprise, we found that entry procedures were relaxed and informal.
 Before arriving in Greece, I’d taken some time to memorize the Lord’s Prayer and learn to cross myself in the hope of passing myself off as a Christian.
-Fortunately, our religiosity was never questioned - the staff at the Pilgrims Office simply asked for a verbal affirmation of our religion was and collected the €20 fee before pointing us towards the ferry (the our in this sentence refers to myself and Eason, a close friend who I have traveled to Mecca, Lalish, and other adventurous places with).
+Fortunately, our religiosity was never questioned - the staff at the Pilgrims Office simply asked for a verbal affirmation of our religion and collected the €20 fee.
+The man at the pilgram’s office then pointed us towards the ferry (the our in this sentence refers to myself and Eason, a close friend who I have traveled to Mecca, Lalish, and other adventurous places with).

 All pilgrims follow the precedent set by the Virgin Mary, who, according to Orthodox tradition, first arrived in Athos when her ship was blown off course while on the way to visit Lazarus in Cyprus.
 Disembarking on Athos, she was amazed by the natural beauty of her surroundings.
 She blessed the place and from then on all other women were forbidden from entering.